Visit me on LinkedIn!

 Leading up to the publication of A Different Kind of Woman, I’ll be posting some background information about the people and events in the novel.
 Here's the first of a series about the romantic poet Percy Bysshe Shelley, who plays an important part in A Different Kind of Woman.
 There are some intriguing biographical mysteries around Shelley’s life which I have woven into my novel.

-Percy Bysshe Shelley is the archetype of the bohemian poet with his unruly flowing locks, and his open-necked collar.
+Percy Bysshe Shelley was the archetype of the bohemian poet with his unruly flowing locks and his open-necked collar.
 His disregard for social convention often caused him (and others) grief.
 For example, he was kicked out of Oxford for writing a pamphlet about atheism, he eloped at 19, and a few years later, left his first wife to elope with Mary Wollstonecraft Godwin.

 As Shelley biographer Richard Holmes notes: “It was ironic that the result of [Shelley's] efforts to liberate himself and those around him from the trammels of morality and society” resulted in “an almost total entrapment in the complications of his daily existence.”